 If inflation concerns you too, there are certain investments you can make that are inflation hedges.

-Common investments that help protect against inflation are TIPPS bonds, gold, commodities and real estate rentals.
-TIPPS, gold and commodities are easy to add to a retirement portfolio.
+Common investments that help protect against inflation are TIPS bonds, some commodities, and real estate rentals.

 Read my post Owning a Business vs Real Estate for more.

 As with everything, the first step toward a solution is awareness.
 Knowing inflation is a real threat, investors can adequately plan for inflation in retirement.

 My Ultimate Wealth Plan has several inflation resistant investment strategies.
 You can get it here now.

 Thanks for reading.
 If you enjoyed this post, please share it with others on your favorite social media.